Ben Gannon-Doak: International career

-On 2 September 2021, after previously representing the under-16s, Doak made his debut for Scotland U17, scoring in a 1–1 draw against Wales.
+On 2 September 2021, after previously representing the under-16s, Gannon-Doak made his debut for Scotland U17, scoring in a 1–1 draw against Wales.
 He helped the U17 team qualify for the 2022 UEFA European Under-17 Championship, but missed the tournament due to injury.

-Doak was included in the under-21 squad for the first time in September 2022, aged 16.
+Gannon-Doak was included in the under-21 squad for the first time in September 2022, aged 16.
 He made his debut as a substitute on 22 September 2022 against Northern Ireland and scored within seven minutes; in doing so, he became the youngest ever goalscorer for the Scotland U21s.

+In May 2024, Gannon-Doak was called up to the senior side for the first time, as part of their provisional squad for UEFA Euro 2024.
+On 4 June, he was forced to withdraw from the squad due to injury.

+Gannon-Doak made his senior international debut on 5 September 2024, coming on as a substitute in a 3–2 defeat to Poland.

+He scored his first senior international goal in a FIFA World Cup 2026 qualifier against Greece on 15 November 2025.
+Three days later, Gannon-Doak provided an assist for a bicycle kick by Scott McTominay in the 3rd minute of a 4–2 victory against Denmark, a match which sealed Scotland's first World Cup appearance since 1998; although he sustained an injury in the 21st minute of the match and had to be stretchered off.

 Personal life

-His grandfather Martin Doak was also a footballer, having played for the likes of Greenock Morton (more than 300 appearances across two spells).
+His grandfather Martin Doak (1964–2024) was also a footballer, having made more than 300 appearances across two spells for Greenock Morton.